folio-org/mod-users/README.md

 "maxFileSize": 4
 }

+Note: maxFileSize must and should be within range of 0.1 to 10 megabytes.

 By default DB storage will be enabled .
 To enable Object storage(S3/minio) below variables should be present in the env AWS_URL
 AWS_REGION